 The brake pad sensor detects when the brake pads are wearing thin and alerts you with this dashboard light.
 Also known as the brake pad wear warning light, it only comes on when the pads are dangerously close to wearing out.
 And thus, need replacing right away.

 So that’s it!
 These are the most important warning lights for you to remember.
-If you’re unsure of anything, head to your local First Stop garage and let one of our professionals take a look.
+If you’re unsure of anything, head to your local First Stop garage and let one of our professionals take a look with a safety inspection.
 Can’t see the light you need?
 Check your car’s handbook for more information.